nrwl/nx/docs/tutorial/03-display-todos.md

 # Step 3: Display Todos

 Great!
 You have a failing E2E test.
-Let's make it pass!
+Now you can make it pass!

 The best way to work with Cypress is to keep the failing E2E test running while working on the app.
 This helps you see the progress you are making.